khiemnv/utilities/qlxn/qlXuatNhap/ReadMe.txt

 The application wizard creates one dialog class:

-qlXuatNhapDlg.h, qlXuatNhapDlg.cpp - the dialog
+QLXuatNhapDlg.h, QLXuatNhapDlg.cpp - the dialog
-    These files contain your CqlXuatNhapDlg class.
+    These files contain your CQLXuatNhapDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in qlXuatNhap.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in QLXuatNhap.rc, which can be edited in Microsoft Visual C++.

 /////////////////////////////////////////////////////////////////////////////